Start the default development server

 Components Server

-Start the Vue components development server:
+Start the STX components development server:

 buddy dev components